priyachakradhari/Python_Case_Study_Project/README.md

 # Python_Case_Study_Project

 The Adults dataset is widely used for analyzing socio-economic factors and their impact on income levels.
-This dataset contains various attributes that help in building predictive models and exploring demographic patterns.'age', 'workclass', 'fnlwgt', 'education', 'marital-status', 'occupation', 'relationship', 'race', 'gender', 'hours-per-week', 'native-country', and 'income'.
+This dataset contains various attributes that help in building predictive models and exploring demographic patterns.

 The columns included in the dataset are: